ottodevs/proof-of-networking/README.md

 #### ① Accelerating better encounters between people involved in Web3 can accelerate innovation in the ecosystem

--   We are building a world where people have a clearer, more transparent, best version of themselves, are more passionate about the status of the things they care about, and can find others who are working on the same issues.
-This is because by using our products, we can bring better encounters to the people involved in Web3.
-The moment when an idea evolves into a discontinuity is largely a result of encounters between people.

-#### ② Reinventing Web2Social puts the power back in the hands of the user

--   test.
+-   This is Because PON offers a better way for users in the web3 industry to network in a reliable and meaningful way.
+With more verifiable dimensions aggregated in the user's profile, you can now truly speak about who you are and present yourself in a complete and credible way, you have an overall identity.

+-   This is because context-rich identities and more meaningful connections are built, and networks are easier to discover.
+You can expect to be contacted by more people who better understand your strengths, career aspirations, role in the community, and personal preferences.
+You will also be able to quickly find the people you want to contact, and your requests can be well communicated in support of your profile.

-#### ③ It will be a digital representation of an individual that does not rely on personally identifiable information (PII) such as name, gender, nationality, passport number, etc
+#### ② It will be a digital representation of an individual that does not rely on personally identifiable information (PII) such as name, gender, nationality, passport number, etc

 -   Proof of whom one has met can be a credential that enhances the credibility of the Wallet.
 And because for a credential to actually represent a person's characteristics, the credential must be non-transferable.
 Otherwise, it would be possible for a hedge fund to collect thousands of credentials and create a huge populace with a single click.

 -   I think one of the things we need to do is to strike a major blow to the dictatorial issues and imbalances in the cryptocurrency world.
 If we do that, you will be amazed at what will happen.
 Ideally, we need a system that works both to avoid economic elitism and to select people who are working on a particular topic with competence and passion.
 A good use of identity and reputation primitives could solve this problem.

+#### ③ Reinventing Web2Social puts the power back in the hands of the user

+-   test.

 ### 4. Quality of the Idea

 #### How Creative

 -   We develop this idea based on real customer problems.
-We describe [here](https://www.notion.so/049750256bb34ba29f6a9feb70c93f75?v=d3a37aee9db345fe9569cb7e79cae048) the differences between us and other projects we have researched.

 #### How Unique

 -   There are no products that specialize in business-card-like use cases, such as actually meeting people face to face and recording the meeting for Web3 people.
+We describe [here](https://www.notion.so/049750256bb34ba29f6a9feb70c93f75?v=d3a37aee9db345fe9569cb7e79cae048) the differences between us and other projects we have researched.
     -   POAP is optimized for conference attendance verification, others are optimized for profile functions only, Gitcoin Passport is optimized for Gitcoin, Telegram and Twitter are optimized for Web2 messaging and social networking experiences.
 -   Very fast and inexpensive social experience compared to simlar did project.